Congressional District # 3

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible parties' actions.

 Threats and ContaminantsThe site soils were contaminated with a large variety of contaminants, including volatile organic compounds (VOCs), heavy metals, polychlorinated biphenyls (PCBs), and polycyclic aromatic compounds.
-Groundwater is contaminated with VOCs and heavy metals.
+Groundwater is contaminated with low-level VOCs and heavy metals.

 EPA conducted a Remedial Investigation (RI) and Feasibility Study (FS) at the site.
 The RI was completed on January 7, 1988, and the FS was completed on May 2, 1988.
 The RI concluded that remedial response actions were warranted for site media impacted by past disposal activities.
 These media included surface water, soils, and groundwater.
 The FS recommended a remedial action alternative for the site, and EPA signed the Record of Decision (ROD) on August 26, 1988.